StyleBooth: Image Style Editing with Multimodal Instruction: StyleBooth

+\textbf{Preliminaries.} Diffusion models\cite{ddpm} are trained to sample image $x$ from Gaussian noise through a reversed diffusion process, which is a sequence of denoising operations of predicting the added noise $\epsilon\sim\mathcal{N}(0,1)$ at a specific timestamp $t$.
+To improve the efficiency, latent diffusion\cite{ldm} utilizes a pre-trained variational autoencoder\cite{vae} $\mathcal{E}$ to encode $x$ into latent space $z=\mathcal{E}(x)$ and operates denoising in the compressed latent space.
+InstructPix2Pix\cite{ip2p}, an image editing model, tuned from a pre-trained T2I latent diffusion model $\epsilon_\theta$ conditioned by instruction text $c_T$ and original image $c_I$. $c_T$ is encoded by pre-trained CLIP\cite{clip} text encoder into text features $h_T=\mathcal{C}_T(c_T)$, while $c_I$ is encoded by a pre-trained variational autoencoder into latent.
+The training objective is formulated as follows:

-To support text-based and exemplar-based style editing at the same time, our model supports text-only, image-only, and text-image instructions, as illustrated in~\cref{fig:method2}.
+\textbf{Multimodal instruction.} To support text-based and exemplar-based style editing at the same time, our model supports text-only, image-only, and text-image instructions, as illustrated in~\cref{fig:method2}.
 Input images are treated as an undetermined identifier "<image>" in the text encoder.
 We encode the style exemplar image $c_E$ using CLIP image encoder $\mathcal{C}_I$.
 The patch features after the last Transformer layer are considered as exemplar image features.
 We introduce a trainable convolutional alignment layer $W$ to map image features into text feature space:

 Finally, replacing the feature corresponding to the identifier "<image>", aligned $h_V$ are inserted into $h_T$ as visual tokens.
 The final multimodal instruction is formulated as: